brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 You have insight into the tools in a way a user never will.

 ::: notes
+- But be aware of your own advantage
-- You know the code, the integrations
+- You know the code and the integrations
-- You know where to report bugs, how to fix configuration
+- You know where to report bugs and how to fix configuration
-- And speaking of support, how should we handle support?
+- And speaking of reporting bugs, how should we handle support?
 :::

 ---